 - Some labels also show static dissipative categories and conductance ranges.

-Your site PPE handbook should specify what you need, for example ASTM F2413 with EH and PR.
+Your employer’s PPE handbook should spell out the exact package required, for example ASTM F2413 with EH and PR.

 EH vs. ESD — They Are Not the Same